 - Exceptional high weight limit (over 400 pounds)

 - UL2272 safety certified

 - Gives beginners a learning mode

-- Ergonomic carry handle for easy portability
+- Ergonomic built-in carry handle for easy portability

-- Super fast with a great range
+- A great range

 - Splash and dirt resistant